hyperupcall/blog/build.md

 ### `static/`

-The static assets that are not processed.
+These assets are copied directly to the build directory without processing.

 ## Page and Post Handling